FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

 As some of the developed algorithms apply MaxSAT solving, it is sometimes important to get the best performance of the underlying MaxSAT solver.
-The ``optdl.py`` tool provides a number of command-line options to tweak the internal heuristics of the award-winning MaxSAT solver RC2 used in *minds*:
+The ``optdl.py`` tool provides a number of command-line options to tweak the internal heuristics of the award-winning MaxSAT solver RC2 used in *dlsat*:

 -  ``-1`` - to detect AtMost1 constraints
 -  ``-b`` - to apply Boolean lexicographic optimization (BLO)